dogweather/forkful/content/en/java/html-and-the-web/sending-an-http-request.md

   \ pulling up a webpage or sending a form.
 Programmers do it to interact with web\u2026"
 lastmod: '2024-03-13T22:44:59.969671-06:00'
 model: gpt-4-1106-preview
-summary: "Sending an HTTP request means asking a server for data or action, like pulling\
-  \ up a webpage or sending a form.
-Programmers do it to interact with web\u2026"
+summary: Sending an HTTP request means asking a server for data or action, like pulling up a webpage or sending a form.
 title: Sending an HTTP request
 weight: 44
 ---